jasonjiajs/CircularInsightAI/README.md

 ## Overview

-An overview of what each folder and file do:
+An overview of what each folder and file does:

-`/Data`
+`/data`

-- consist of original data, splited data, and code to split data.
+- Consists of original data, splited data, and code to split data.
 It also has the manually labeled data set which was used as ground truth
-- /Json: consists of JSON version of the CSV file
+- `data/json`: consists of JSON version of the CSV file

-`/Preprocessing`
+`/preprocessing`

-- Code to convert CSV file into JSON file, the JSON data file are saved in /Data
+- Code to convert CSV file into JSON files, which are saved in `data/json`

 `/finetuned_model_test`

-- consist of LLM fine-tune test file, code that generated the plot and accuracy rate
+- Consists of LLM fine-tuning test files and code that generated the plots and accuracy rates

 `/web_interface`

-- **Everything you need to run Streamlit**
+- Self-contained folder containing all code and resources needed to run the Streamlit web interface

 `/clusters`

-- code of the k-mean method to get the categories of the ideas
+- Code of k-means method to get categories of ideas

 `/api_key_test`

-- code to test the GPT API key
+- Code to test the GPT API key